 In order to run this model, you need a USRP® board with an appropriate receiver daughterboard that supports the UHF 462-467 MHz band (for example, WBX).
-Please refer to Getting Started for details on configuring your host computer to work with the SDRu Receiver block.
+Please refer to the Setup and Configuration section of Documentation for USRP® Radio for details on configuring your host computer to work with the SDRu Receiver block.

 This example is designed to work with USA standards for FRS/GMRS operation.
 The technical specifications for these standards can be found at and .
 Operation in other countries may or may not work.

-Please refer to the FRS/GMRS Walkie-Talkie Transmitter with USRP® Hardware example for general information and overview details.
+Please refer to the FRS/GMRS Walkie-Talkie Transmitter with USRP® Hardware (Communications Toolbox Support Package for USRP Radio) example for general information and overview details.
 Note that all the information in that section applies to this example, except that this example is designed to receive signals instead of transmit them.

 This is the top-level block diagram of the model:

 Turn on your walkie-talkie, set the channel to be one of the 14 channels (numbered 1 to 14) and the private code to be either one of the 38 private codes (numbered 1 to 38) or 0, in which case no squelch system is used and all received messages are accepted.
 Note that the private codes above 38 are digital codes and are not implemented in this example.

 Set the channel and private code in the